Native Plants - header

 Why care about grazing on our public lands

-The arid reality of the Southwest, plus prolonged drought and climate change, means that cows aren’t grazing in green, bucolic pastures.
-Instead, they roam around parched lands and marginal forests looking for scarce food and even scarcer water.
+In the Southwest, cows aren’t grazing in green, bucolic pastures.
+They roam around parched lands and marginal forests looking for scarce food and even scarcer water.
 They damage biological soil crusts, erode streambeds, and crush native plants.

 Image